jSwords91/mlops-basic/README.md

 # mlops-basic
-A basic example of MLOps implementation.
+A basic example of MLOps implementation using the air passengers dataset.